What is mGBA?

 - Realtime clock

-- Game Boy Printer (only in development versions)
+- Game Boy Printer

-- Game Boy Camera (partial support, only in development versions)
+- Game Boy Camera (partial support)

-- Super Game Boy (partial support, only in development version)
+- Super Game Boy (partial support)

 - TAMA5 (partial support)